 Tanzania is one of the world’s greatest centers of large mammal biodiversity.

 Today, human population growth, unplanned development, agricultural expansion, human-wildlife conflict, and climate change threaten the future of the region.
-African People & Wildlife works to protect endangered wildlife and empower rural communities across six critical landscapes – and we continue to expand.
+African People & Wildlife works to protect endangered wildlife and empower rural communities across six critical landscapes and beyond.

 Our Conservation Landscapes

 The Tarangire-Manyara Landscape stretches from the Usambara mountains to the Great Rift Valley, where a critical wildlife corridor connects habitats between Tarangire and Lake Manyara National Parks and up toward Lake Natron through the Engaruka Valley.
 We focus on the vibrant community rangelands in the region, where Maasai pastoralists and their livestock intermingle with an extraordinary diversity of endangered or vulnerable species including elephant, lion, cheetah, leopard, wild dog, fringe-eared oryx, and giraffe.

 The Ngorongoro Conservation Area is one of Tanzania’s most famous protected areas where people and wildlife coexist.
 Designated as a World Heritage Site, it spans approximately 8,300 square kilometers.
 The area is most known for its caldera where approximately 25,000 large mammals abound and where Maasai pastoralists historically descended to water their cattle.
 Our efforts focus on the community rangelands bordering the caldera and extending towards the Serengeti plains where human-elephant conflict is escalating and livestock, wildebeest, and other species frequently intermix.